Skip to Main Content

 Find Images in e-book Collections

 Access E-book Collections (e.g., Access Medicine, AccessSurgery, AccessEmergency Medicine): Find images by entering a term in the search box and selecting "Images, Video and Audio" in the pull down menu.
+You are able to save and download them to presentations for educational purposes.

 Other Image Resources